Horse racing in Great Britain: Jockeys

 In the early days of British horse racing, owners tended to ride their own horses in races.
 This practice died out as racing became more organised and the owners, most of them aristocrats, had grooms ride the horses instead.
 Jockeys at this time were often scruffy and unkempt and not well-regarded.
 The 19th century racing chronicler, Nimrod, referred to the "costume" of the jockeys of the previous century as "deformity personified".
 Nevertheless, several Yorkshire-based jockeys became acclaimed in the mid-to-late 18th century.
 These included John Mangle, Bill Pierse, John Shepherd, three different individuals named John Singleton, Ben Smith and Bill Clift.
 Between them they won many of the early runnings of the oldest classic, the St. Leger.
 Their counterparts in the south became similarly celebrated, and exercised a similar dominance over the Newmarket classics.
 Amongst their number were Sam Chifney, Jem Robinson, the Arnull family – John, Sam and Bill – and "the first man to bring respectability to the profession" – Frank Buckle.

-The 19th century was dominated by three jockeys – Nat Flatman, George Fordham and Fred Archer – who between them won forty flat jockeys' championships.
+The 19th century was dominated by three jockeys – Nat Flatman, George Fordham and Fred Archer – who among them won forty flat jockeys' championships.
 With the expansion of print media and the growth of interest in horse racing among ordinary people, these jockeys became nationally recognised figures, with a profile enjoyed by the footballers and TV celebrities of today.
 When Archer died at his own hand, it is said:

 The high profile of jockeys at this time is illustrated (literally) by the number of caricatures of jockeys that feature in Victorian society magazine, Vanity Fair, alongside Members of Parliament (MPs), aristocrats and other national figures.

 Three figures dominate the flat racing scene of the 20th century too – Steve Donoghue, Gordon Richards and Lester Piggott.
 Richards is often regarded as the greatest jockey ever and set many records which still stand, including most flat race victories and most flat jockey championships.
 Piggott is descended from the great racing families of the 19th century, the Days and the Cannons.